ajhsutton/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32,32,3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is an exploratory visualization of the data set that extracts one image for each class in the set.

-![alt text][image1]
+![Visualization][image1]

+The following image shows a selection of sign images along with their label.

+![Sign Labels][image2]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+Greyscale images were found to be sufficient for this project.
+All images in the training set were for converted to greyscale, and quantized to int8.
+Histogram equalization was used to normalize each image.
+The figure below shows the output result of the greyscale conversion with (2nd row) and without (3rd row) histogram equalization.

+![Greyscale and Equalization][image3]

+Data augmentation was performed for the data set, where 5 images were generated for each greyscale image in the training set.

+Augmentation used openCV function to perform data augmentation by adding:
+ * Random angle between (-10°,10°),
+ * Random scale between 90% - 110%,
+ * Random rotation center (within the image bounds).

+This functionality used openCV's 'getRotationMatrix2D' and 'warpAffine' functions.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a set of random image permutations that were used to augment the data set:

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+![Data Augmentation][image4]

+The Augmented training data set has 173995 images.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.